 Rather we saw the development of two kinds of open youth work: work with middle-class youth (often young people who grew too old for the youth movement) and work with particular target groups (jobless youth and later immigrant and underprivileged youth).
 These work forms soon started to employ professional youth workers.
 One could observe a growing gap between "general youth work" (working with middle-class children and young people, offering them meaningful leisure activities) and "specific youth work" (working with target groups, offering additional or compensatory educational support).
-For this kind of youth work, the gap between the life world of these groups of young people and the life world of the youth workers legitimised the professionalization of youth work.
+For this kind of youth work, the gap between the lifeworld of these groups of young people and the lifeworld of the youth workers legitimised the professionalisation of youth work.

 Broadly this is the situation today.
 Flanders has a high "youth work index".
 For every 250 young people there is a youth work initiative.
 There are many work forms, but the distinction between the general youth work and specific youth work has remained.
-The former is labelled traditional or classic youth work; the latter is called "youth social work".
+The former is labelled traditional or classic youth work; the latter is called "youth social work.""

 Thus, during the last decades youth work has remained important in Flanders.
-Young people have a strong need to organise themselves but also the Flemish Government and society recognises the important role of youth work.
+Young people have a strong need to organise themselves but also the Flemish government and society recognises the important role of youth work.
 Flanders' youth work history, and particularly youth movements, has made its mark on the contemporary Flemish youth work resulting in a strong focus on leisure and recreation.
-From a historical point of view, Flanders has always focused on youth work as an emancipatory and empowerment instrument for young people rather than an instrument for prevention.
+From a historical point of view, Flanders has always focussed on youth work as an emancipatory and empowerment instrument for young people rather than an instrument for prevention.

-Bradt L. (2017), Questionnaire mapping educational and career paths of youth workers in Europe.
+Bradt, L. (2017).
+Questionnaire mapping educational and career paths of youth workers in Europe.

-Coussée F. (2009), "Youth work and its forgotten history: a view from Flanders", in G. Verschelden, F. Coussée, T. Van de Walle and H. Williamson (eds), The history of youth work in Europe and its relevance for youth policy today (pp. 41-56), Council of Europe Publishing, Strasbourg.
+Coussée, F. (2009).
+Youth work and its forgotten history: a view from Flanders.
+In G. Verschelden, F. Coussée, T. Van de Walle & H. Williamson (Eds.), The history of youth work in Europe and its relevance for youth policy today (pp. 41-56).
+Strasbourg: Council of Europe publishing.

-Redig G. and Coussée F. (2017), "Youth work in Flanders - Playful usefulness and useful playfulness", in H. Schild, N. Connolly, F. Labadie, J. Vanhee and H. Williamson (eds), Thinking seriously about youth work (pp. 27-39), Council of Europe Publishing, Strasbourg.
+Redig, G. & Coussée, F. (2017).
+Youth work in Flanders - Playful usefulness and useful playfulness.
+In H. Schild, N. Connolly, F. Labadie, J. Vanhee and H. Williamson (Eds.), Thinking seriously about youth work (pp. 27-39).
+Strasbourg: Council of Europe Publishing.